 They can try all the possible password combinations.
 This is known as a brute force attack, the longer and more random the password is, the longer it takes to ‘crack’ it.

 They can try passwords that you have used (on other services for examples) that have been part of data breaches.
 This is known as credential stuffing.
 We have a tendency to reuse passwords, so the more we share that secret with other parties, the more likely it will be leaked at some point in the future.

 They can try to get you to tell them your password.
-This is known as phishing attacks.
 Through many forms of social engineering (in other words, the psychological manipulation of people into performing actions or divulging confidential information), cybercriminals can try to obtain passwords.
 Their job is further facilitated by social media, where we all share certain information (such as our pet’s name or memorable dates) that can help them guess our passwords.

 Being aware of these attacks can help us create passwords that are more secure.
 Easy to guess passwords carry additional risk - but who has a good enough memory to remember a sequence of 20 random characters?